 You helped give away $811,249 in 2017.
 That money came from all over the country, from Z Kaitaia at the top of the North Island right down to Z Dee St in Invercargill.
 The charities that benefitted ranged from big national organisations like Look Good Feel Better, to small local groups like Canterbury’s Kimihia Adventure Programme Trust.

 All up, 561 charities received donations through Good in the Hood this year — the most since 2013 and eight more than received donations last year.
-The average amount each charity received was $1,446, although the exact amount varied massively depending on how you and others in your community voted.
+The average amount each charity received in was $1,446, although the exact amount varied massively depending on how you and others in your community voted.

 This year Kiwis cared the most about health and wellbeing, donating $233,238 towards these types of charities.
 Want some tips on improving your wellbeing?
 Find out how getting outside and into nature can help you feel better about life and yourself.
 Charities that focused on supporting families also proved popular, receiving nearly a quarter of all donations.